Illinois Court Records

 - Criminal Prosecution and Jail Time: This is the last resort and least common approach used by Child Support Services to enforce the payment of back child support.

-Is there a Statute of Limitation on Child Support in Illinois?
+Is there a Statute of Limitations on Child Support in Illinois?

 It depends.
-According to 735 ILCS 5/12-108, there is no statute of limitations on child support after July 1997.
+According to 735 ILCS 5/12-108, child support has no statute of limitations after July 1997.
 However, there is a statute of limitations of 20 years on child support after 1997.
 Thus, child support judgments that have expired are unenforceable.